Secrets Management

 Seldon Enterprise Platform can create and manage secrets for models or artifacts stored in private buckets, or custom container images stored in a private registry.

-If OPA is enabled, you will need write permission to the relevant namespace in order to create or delete secrets in it.
+If OPA is enabled, you will need to the relevant namespace in order to create or delete secrets in it.

 Seldon Enterprise Platform supports the management of secrets through both its UI and its API.